bandarikarthik/RTOS/README.md

 # RTOS
-### these files are based on infenion XMC4400 MCU based on ARM Cortex M4
+### These files are based on infenion XMC4400 MCU based on ARM Cortex M4